Free Boat Rides in NYC from Kayaks to Sailboats and More

 City Rules for Boating Solo

 If you happen to have your own canoe or kayak and prefer to go kayaking in NYC alone, there are several public launch sites throughout the city.
-Info about launch applications, permit requirements, a map of public launch sites, and additional rules, regulations, and guidelines are available on the NYC Parks Department website.
+Info about launch applications, permit requirements, a map of public launch sites, and additional rules, regulations, and guidelines is available on the NYC Parks Department website.
 If you're going to do it yourself, you'll also want to read the rules for boating in NYC.

 Places featured in this article: